Tudor1415/KDD-UMC-Geometric-AL/docs/source/ball_tree_builders.rst

 implementation.

-All builders operate on dense ``numpy.ndarray`` inputs, reuse the common :class:`~trees.common.Node` data model, and rely on the same minimum enclosing ball (MEB) primitives.
+All builders operate on dense ``numpy.ndarray`` inputs, reuse the common :class:`~gal.trees.common.Node` data model, and rely on the same minimum enclosing ball (MEB) primitives.
 Configuration dictionaries are loaded from ``configs`` and can be overridden per call.